 Whether it’s your clothes shopping habits, your plastic consumption, or what you eat, we could all be doing more to help the environment, and it helps to know where to start.

 Netflix is a treasure trove of great documentaries, and when it comes to environmentalism, the streaming platform has some brilliant watches. – here are five with an environmental focus to add to your list now.

 Cowspiracy explores the impact that animal agriculture has on the environment and investigates the policies of various environmental organisations on this issue – and why they seem so reluctant to talk about it.
 Cowspiracy makes the case that animal agriculture is the primary source of destruction on the environment, and interviews countless officials and activists on the subject, often getting pushed back in the process.
 The film received a lot of controversial feedback on its release in 2014, but while you may not agree with everything it raises, it is an eye-opening watch about how our meat consumption may be aiding the destruction of the planet.

-If you’ve been made more aware of the abundance of stuff in your house since the beginning of quarantine, this is the watch for you.
-Minimalism explores why we are so obsessed with obtaining more and more stuff, and contrasts it with views of those who reject that way of life, and focus on minimal consumption.
-A really eye-opening watch if you’re more interested in the psychology behind consumerism, and want to reduce your own to better the planet.
+If you’ve been made more aware of the abundance of stuff in your house since the beginning of lockdown, this is the watch for you.
+Minimalism explores why we are so obsessed with obtaining more and more stuff and contrasts it with views of those who reject that way of life and focus on minimal consumption.
+It’s a really eye-opening watch if you’re more interested in the psychology behind consumerism, and want to reduce your own to better the planet.

 A Plastic Ocean